clarkgrubb/data-tools/README.md

     $ iconv -f utf-8 -t utf-8 < /bin/ls > /dev/null
     iconv: illegal input sequence at position 24

-The *data tool* `utf8-viewer` will render invalid UTF-8 bytes with black squares.
+`utf8-viewer` will render invalid UTF-8 bytes with black squares.
 The black square is itself a Unicode character (U+25A0), so there is ambiguity.
 The Unicode points are displayed next to the rendered characters, however, and the point will be ---- for invalid characters.

     $ utf8-viewer /bin/ls